benshope/map-panel/README.md

 [![npm downloads](https://img.shields.io/npm/dm/over-map-layout.svg?style=for-the-badge)](https://www.npmjs.com/package/over-map-layout)
 [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg?style=for-the-badge)](https://en.wikipedia.org/wiki/MIT_License)

-This is a React component for adding a responsive, mobile-ready layout over a map.
-The implementation is one file, it can be styled, and it has no dependencies.
+This is a React/Typescript component for adding a responsive, mobile-ready layout over a map.
+The implementation is just one file, it can be styled, and it has only peer dependencies.

 ## Install